JasonLBU/Week-1-Introduction/README.md

 # CS-Lab-session-1
-All portfolio work from lab session 1
+This repository includes all work related from Lab Session 1